yingyliu/ying-portfolio/README.md

 ![portfolio-homepage](./assets/images/portfolio-homepage.png)

 ## Description
-This website is about me and my past working experience.
+This website is about me, my past working experience also project I did with my team member.
 For the layout, I tried my best to resemble as the layout from the .gif of the homework.

 ## Tech used
 - HTML